wetix/svelte-history-router/README.md

 ## ❓ Why another Router?

-- Most of the router implementation are pretty naive, they use regex under the hook, which may have bad performance on routing (especially ).
+- Most of the router implementation are pretty naive, they use regex under the hook, which may have bad performance on routing especially you have a huge routing tree.
 - Most of the router using context api, which may required some setup steps when we using with `vite` or `snowpack`.

 ## ✨ Features